Mail-in and Absentee Ballot

 If you are a registered Pennsylvania voter, you can vote in person by mail ballot before election day.

-As soon as ballots are ready, you can request, receive, vote and cast your mail-in or absentee ballot all in one visit to your county election board or other officially designated site.
+As soon as ballots are ready, you can request, receive, vote and submit your mail-in or absentee ballot all in one visit to your county election board or other officially designated site.

-With this option, there is no need for mail at all, and you can cast your vote at your convenience.
-Learn more about vote in person by mail ballot before election day.
+With this option, there is no need for mail at all, and you can submit your vote at your convenience.
+Learn more about voting in person by mail ballot before election day.

 Identification for Mail Voting